Diagne245/Porfolio/readme.md

 We used `Netlify` Hosting Services to deploy the project.

 To make the contact form work, adapt the contact form attributes to your hosting service.

-### Optimization

-Images used in the gallery section can be optimized for better performance.